 Bekaert is committed to providing transparent financial information to its shareholders.
 It is Bekaert's intention to engage constantly in an open dialogue with its shareholders.
-Bekaert has always chosen to respond promptly to new international standards.

 The consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS), which have been adopted by the European Union.
 Both private and institutional investors can count on our sustained commitment to transparent reporting, be it at shareholders' or analyst meetings.